Category: Whittler’s Bench

 And so, let us follow their example.
 As we celebrate the this birthday of the United States of America, may we take a moment to look back with pride at all that our nation has accomplished, and look forward with optimism, to all that we have yet to achieve!

-Brick by Brick: The Inspiring Stories Anna Swan Rogers by Dr. Angela Wadsworth
+Brick by Brick: The Inspiring Stories Billy & Mary Drew by Charles Drew

-Brick by Brick: The Inspiring Stories Anna Swan Rogers by Dr. Angela Wadsworth
+Brick by Brick: The Inspiring Stories Billy & Mary Drew by Charles Drew

 Brick by Brick: The Inspiring Stories